stdware/qwindowkit/README.md

 cmake --build build --target install --config Debug --parallel cmake --build build --target install/strip --config Release --parallel
 ```

-If you forget to clone the submodules or they failed to download, you can try `git submodule update --init --recursive` to clone it separately.
-You can remove the `--init` parameter if you are just going to update the submodules, not clone them.

 You can also include this directory as a subproject if you choose CMake as your build system.

 For other build systems, you need to install with CMake first and include the corresponding configuration files in your project.